-- Voice VLAN: For more information refer to the Voice VLAN section. - Guest VLAN: Set in the Edit VLAN Authentication page. - Default VLAN: For more information refer to the Configuring Default VLAN Settings section. - Management VLAN: For more information refer to the Configuring IP Information section.
+- Voice VLAN: For more information refer to the Voice VLAN section. - Guest VLAN: Set in the Edit VLAN Authentication page. - Default VLAN: For more information refer to the Configuring Default VLAN Settings section. - Management VLAN (in Layer 2-system-mode systems): For more information refer to the Layer 2 IP Addressing section.